fruitgum/newPiskaBot/README.md

 v2.0

-PHP telegram bot for dick measuring compitition
+PHP telegram bot for dick measuring competition

 Grow or shirk up to 10cm no less than every 24 hours, manually, with command /piska